 There are generic approaches to restore fairness either in a single game round or across multiple game rounds.
 One approach is to play two game rounds where participants alternate their roles.
 For example, in soccer, matches are split in halves where teams switch the goal they attack (and the team kicking off the half-match).
 In chess tournaments, it is often the responsibility of the administrator to ensure that each participant plays, as nearly as possible, the same number of games as White and Black.
 This approach is often combined with round robin tournaments to neutralize the home game advantage.
 The combined approach is called the double round robin tournament.
-As we mentioned earlier, a double round robin tournament of semantic games is likely to have matches where participants are forced to take an apposite side to the side of their choice in which case correctness is jeopardized.
+As we mentioned earlier, a monotonic, collusion-resistant ranking function has to completely ignore the results of those games where both participants are forced to take sides opposite to the sides of their choice.
+Since the number of participants choosing to take the verifier side is not necessarily the same as the number of participants choosing to take the falsifier side, verifiers and falsifiers participate in a different number of non-ignored games and neutrality is jeopardized.